 - 1. Ensure that the learning environment is favorable for learning especially for the method to be used in the session; - 2.
 Introduce the training session objective so that participants know what they are out to achieve; - 3.
 Solicit learners fears and expectations in order to always conduct learning reflections; - 4.
-Ensure that there are ground rules set for the day such as; time management, observation of respect, phones kept in silence, etc. - 5.
-Final reflection questions are asked in order to close the learning session such as; achievement of expectation/objectives and dispelling of fears as well as stage setting for way forward.
+Ensure that there are ground rules set for the day time, respect, phones, etc. - 5.
+Final reflection questions are asked in order to close the learning loop achievement of expectation/objectives and dispelling of fears as well as stage setting for way forward.